 If you have any doubt as to whether something constitutes academic misconduct, please consult with fellow academics.
 Some departments have panels, where each potential case is discussed before putting forward for investigation, which seems to work.
-If, after discussion you still have queries, please contact the Student Casework Team on the following: plagiarism@soas.ac.uk.
+If, after discussion you still have queries, please contact the assessments team on the following: exams@soas.ac.uk or on ext.
+5095.